campisano/terraform_aws_lightsail_module/README.md

 * Login

-You can login in your virtual machine with the command `ssh -i ~/.ssh/aws-keypair admin@111.22.33.44`.
+You can login in your VPS with the command `ssh -i ~/.ssh/aws-keypair admin@111.22.33.44`.
 Remember to replace `111.22.33.44` with the static ip of your new machine.
 It is shown in the output of the `make apply` command.

 Customize
 ---------

-With this module it is possible to create several virtual machines.
-Each machine can be configured with or without a static ip resoure, and an initial script can be configured to customize the O.S. itself so that software can be added or removed programmatically.
-Such configuration can be done modifying the `vars.json` file.
+This project can create several VPSs.
+Each machine can be configured with or without a static ip resoure, and an initial script can be defined to customize the machine O.S. so that software can be added or removed programmatically.
+This is configurable modifying the variables defined in the `vars.json` file.

-The following code is a sample of a `vars.json` to:
+The following snippet is a sample of a `vars.json` to:
 * configure the aws provider;
 * configure the lightsail module that creates:
   * a machine in the A zone with an initial script and an associated static IP;